 In an interview, Gavin then complained that he thought his alliance was a “democracy” but it turned out to be a “dictatorship”.
 This indicates that Gavin significantly misunderstands the word “dictatorship”.
 If you’re in a group where everyone else wants to do something different from you, and you then have to go along with them, that is the opposite of a dictatorship.
 That’s democracy.
 If Gavin had forced everyone in the alliance to vote for David even though they wanted to vote for Wentworth, that would have been a dictatorship.

 Gavin isn’t alone, though.
 This is a common problem in democracies.
 When people lose a vote and have to go along with the majority, they sometimes use words like “tyranny” or “authoritarian”.
-I think this is because their displeasure at being overruled makes them feel oppressed, so to describe their emotions, their minds grab words that have connotations of oppression.
-Whether due to a fair vote or due to a genuine dictatorship, their emotions are similar so they have trouble distinguishing the two.
-We see the same behavior in children who say their parents are “not fair” when their parents have actually been quite fair, because the children can’t emotionally recognize that fairness sometimes has a result that they don’t like.
+I think this is because their displeasure at being overruled makes them feel oppressed, so to describe their emotions, their minds grab at words that have connotations of oppression.
+Their emotions are similar whether due to a fair vote or due to a genuine dictatorship, so they have trouble distinguishing the two.
+We see the same behavior in children who say their parents are “not fair” when their parents have actually been quite fair, because the children can’t emotionally recognize that fairness sometimes has a result they don’t like.

 Finally, I know I didn’t write anything about the wild tribal council.
 There were 13 minutes left when tribal began, so I assumed there was going to be a long Extinction Island scene afterward.
 I figured maybe the editors just didn’t have much interesting footage from the main game.
 Then tribal became an unfiltered madhouse.
 I wanted even more than 13 minutes.
 As usual, Dalton Ross and the people on his comment board have analyzed the tribal council far better than I ever could.
 Ross also writes interestingly about the artistry of how the silent dinner was edited.